 You have a built static site sitting in dist/.
-You want it on a real URL with HTTPS, in 10 minutes, without reading the full Firebase docs.
-This walkthrough does exactly that — and tells you which steps you can safely skip.
+You want it on a real HTTPS URL in about 10 minutes, with a custom domain, without reading the entire Firebase docs.
+This walkthrough does exactly that, names the two questions in firebase init that break sites when answered wrong, and includes the macOS quirk that makes firebase serve look broken when it isn’t.

 Before you start

-- A Google account and access to the Firebase console.
+- A Google account with access to the Firebase console.

-node -vandnpm -vshould both print versions. - A build command and output directory you understand, usually
+firebase-toolsv13+ dropped support for Node 16.
+Runnode -vandnpm -vto confirm both print versions. - A build command and output directory you know cold, usually

-npm run buildanddist. - Optional but recommended: a domain you control and access to its DNS settings.
+npm run buildproducingdist/. - Optional but recommended: a domain you control plus access to its DNS records.

 Step by step

-- Create the Firebase project first: open the Firebase console, click “Add project”, enter a project name, keep or disable Google Analytics based on whether you need it, then finish project creation.
+- Create the Firebase project first.
+Open the Firebase console, click “Add project”, enter a name, keep or disable Google Analytics (you can skip it for a static site), and finish.
+Skipping this step is the #1 reason

-- Open the new project, go to Build > Hosting, click “Get started”, and leave that browser tab open.
-You do not need to copy the whole quickstart, but it confirms Hosting is enabled for the project.
+firebase initshows an empty project list later. - Enable Hosting.
+In the new project, go to Build > Hosting and click “Get started”.
+You do not need to copy the quickstart commands it shows; clicking through just confirms Hosting is active for the project.

 npm run build.
-Verify the output folder exists and contains HTML files, usuallydist/index.htmlfor Astro / Vite orbuild/index.htmlfor some other tools. - Install and sign in to the Firebase CLI:
+Confirm the output folder exists and contains real HTML, usuallydist/index.htmlfor Astro/Vite orbuild/index.htmlfor Create React App and a few others. - Install and log in to the CLI.
+Run

 npm install -g firebase-tools, thenfirebase login.
-If you manage multiple Google accounts, runfirebase login:listafterward and confirm the right account is active. - Connect this repo to the Firebase project: run
+If you juggle multiple Google accounts, runfirebase login:listand confirm the active one is the account that owns the project — deploying from the wrong account is a common, silent mistake. - Link the repo to the project.
+Run

-firebase init hosting, choose “Use an existing project”, select the project you just created, set the public directory to your build output (dist,build, orout), and choose “No” for GitHub deploys unless you want CI now. - Answer the SPA question carefully: choose “No” for Astro / Hugo / multi-page static sites; choose “Yes” only for a client-side router app where every route should serve
+firebase init hosting.
+Choose “Use an existing project”, select the project you just made, and set the public directory to your build output (dist,build, orout).
+Choose “No” for automatic GitHub deploys unless you want CI wired up today. - Answer the single-page-app question carefully.
+Choose “No” for Astro, Hugo, Eleventy, and any multi-page static site.
+Choose “Yes” only for a client-side router app (React Router, Vue Router) where every route must serve

-.firebasercshould contain your Firebase project ID, andfirebase.jsonshould pointhosting.publicat the build folder you verified. - Add production-safe Hosting settings in
+.firebasercshould hold your Firebase project ID, andfirebase.jsonshould pointhosting.publicat the build folder you checked in step 3. - Add production-safe Hosting settings in

-http://tohttps://redirect behavior. - Finish the launch: update canonical URLs and sitemap base URL, submit the sitemap in Google Search Console, and save a note with the project ID, deploy command, public directory, and DNS records.
+www, plus the automatichttp://→https://redirect. - Finish the launch.
+Update your canonical URLs and sitemap base URL, submit the sitemap in Google Search Console, and save a note with the project ID, deploy command, public directory, and DNS records.

 Reference firebase.json